Eastern Connecticut Volleyball Camps

-Tessa Smolinski joins the staff as an assistant coach under Megan Silver-Droesch following a brilliant four-year athletic and academic career at Springfield College.
+Tessa Smolinski returns to the staff as an assistant coach and recruiting coordinator under Megan Silver-Droesch following a brilliant four-year athletic and academic career at Springfield College.

 The Hebron native participated in four NCAA Division III tournaments and won two New England Women’s and Men’s Athletic Conference (NEWMAC) post-season tournaments and helped the Pride compile a four-year record of 118-24 (33-4 in the NEWMAC) between 2010 and 2013.

 As a senior, Smolinski was selected Capital One Academic All-American of the Year as a Communication Sciences Disorders major, tabbed as the NEWMAC Player-of-the-Year, and repeated as a second-team AVCA All-America.
 She had the unique distinction of leading her team in both kills (370) and digs (328) that year.

 Every year, Springfield advanced beyond the opening round of the NCAA tournament, reaching the national quarterfinals in 2011 and the third round in 2010, combining on an overall record of 65-8 in those first two seasons.